logicalclocks/hops-docs/docs/getting_started/hopsworksai/guides/getting_started_azure.rst

 Proceed to the Azure Portal and open either a *Subscription* or *Resource Group* that you want to use for Hopsworks.ai.
 Select *Add* and choose *Add custom role*.
 Granting access to a *Subscription* will grant access to all *Resource Groups* in that *Subscription*.
-If you are uncertain if you want that then start with a *Resource Group*.
+If you are uncertain if that is you what you want, then start with a *Resource Group*.

 .. _connect-azure-3.png: ../../../_images/connect-azure-3.png
 .. figure:: ../../../imgs/hopsworksai/connect-azure-3.png